K-Scorpio/scorpiosec/content/en/posts/HTB-Runner.md

 We are unable to modify the current container but we can create new volumes.

-1. Select the container `primary` and it will start being listed in the left pane
+1. Select the container `primary` and you will get a drop down menu in the left pane

 ![container primary](/images/HTB-Runner/container-primary.png)